California State Route 133: Route description

 CA SR 133 south of Lake Forest Drive, from Serrano Ridge (unincorporated).

+Route 133 is defined in section 433 of the California Streets and Highways Code, and that the highway is "from Route 1 near Laguna Beach to Route 241".
+In addition, section 433.1 permits the state to relinquish control of the segment in Laguna Beach between Route 1 to El Toro Road to the city.

 SR 133 begins at SR 1, the Pacific Coast Highway, as Broadway in Laguna Beach, a block from the Pacific Ocean.
 The name changes to Laguna Canyon Road as the highway leaves downtown Laguna Beach and enters Laguna Canyon, soon narrowing to one lane in each direction.
 After entering the canyon, which lies between Laguna Coast Wilderness Park (west side of SR 133) and Aliso and Wood Canyons Wilderness Park (east side of SR 133), the first major intersection is with El Toro Road (CR S18).
 SR 133 widens to four lanes and becomes an expressway after its interchange with SR 73, the San Joaquin Hills Toll Road.

 As it continues through the Laguna Coast Wilderness Park, SR 133 follows a four-lane alignment on the west side of the canyon, moved from the old three-lane road in the center of the canyon in late 2006.
 Laguna Canyon Road splits to the northwest where the canyon ends in Irvine.
 North of the park, the highway becomes the Laguna Freeway at its interchange with I-405, the San Diego Freeway.
 SR 133 then continues as a freeway and serves Barranca Parkway and the I-5, the Santa Ana Freeway.
 After crossing I-5, SR 133 becomes part of the Eastern Transportation Corridor along the northwest side of Orange County Great Park (built on the site of the decommissioned Marine Corps Air Station El Toro), crossing an interchange with Irvine Boulevard at exit 12 before ending at SR 241.

 SR 133 is part of the California Freeway and Expressway System north of SR 73, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.